-The Headteacher is responsible for the strategic development, policy and provision in our school.
+The Headteacher is responsible for the strategic development, policy, and provision in our school.

-They are responsible along with the governing body to ensure our school meets its responsibilities under Children and Families Act 2014 and the Equality Act 2010.
+They are responsible along with the governing body to ensure our school meets its responsibilities under Children and Familie's Act 2014 and the Equality Act 2010.

-The Headteacher along with other members of our senior leadership team and SENCo will publish a clear picture of the resources (e.g. a whole school provision map) that are available to the school.
+The Headteacher is the SENCo and will publish a clear picture of the resources (e.g., a whole school provision map) that are available to the school.

-Our Headteacher will ensure that any member of staff working with any CYP who has SEND is aware of their needs and have arrangements in place to meet them.
+Our Headteacher will ensure that any member of staff working with any CYP who SEND has is aware of their needs and have arrangements in place to meet them.